Its-Jin/IBM-Data-Science-Specialization/Course 1 : Introduction to Data Science/Week 2 - Data Science Topics/Data Science Topics.md

 # Methods in Data Mining
+Data Mining is the process of search and analysing data and discovering previouslt unrevealed patterns.
 ### Defining Goals
 As with data analysis, data mining needs:
 - an established goal (ie questions that need answered)